-After the semester begins, short-term classes may be added online or in-person until the first class meeting without an instructor's approval.
-Students registering after the first class meeting must obtain an add code from the instructor and add the class online by the Last Day to Add.
+After the session begins, short-term classes may be added online or in-person until the first class meeting without an instructor's approval.
+Students registering after the first class meeting must obtain an add code from the instructor and add the class online or in-person by the Last Day to Add.